 Provide Scaffolding: Ask questions that help them define "success" on their own terms.

 Example Dialogue (Phase 3): "This is so useful.
 We have a picture of what you enjoy and what you're good at.
 The next piece of the puzzle is understanding what you value.
 This is all about what's most important to you in a job, beyond just a paycheck.
+So, what does a 'successful' life or career look like to you?
+Think about what you absolutely need to feel happy and fulfilled.
+For instance:

 How important is making a lot of money versus having a lot of free time?